reborg/parallel/README.md

 ## parallel

 `parallel` is a library of parallel-enabled (not distributed) Clojure functions.
-Some are designed to emulate already existing functions in the standard library.
-Sometimes it is a drop-in replacement, sometimes with a completely different semantic.
+Some are designed to emulate existing functions in the standard library, sometimes as drop-in replacement, sometimes with a very different semantic.

+If you see a function listed below in your project or if you use transducers, chances are you can speed-up your application using the version provided here.

 The library also provides additional transducers (not necessarily for parallel use) and supporting utilities.

-Status: project is public to receive feedback, but not yet on Clojars.
-When an API is not documented below, consider it still in progress.
+**Status:** project is public for feedback, but not yet on Clojars.
+The functions that are already in the project has been tested and benchmarked and I consider them ready to use.
+Please report any inconsistency or problem using the "issues" tab, I'll be happy to help.

 #### Content